Catch Us If You Can: Release and commercial performance

 "Catch Us If You Can" entered the charts published by Record Retailer in the UK on 21 July 1965 at a position of 38, before achieving its highest chart position of number five on 18 August.
 It dropped out of the charts after 11 weeks on 29 September at a position of 40.
 "Catch Us If You Can" was the Dave Clark Five's first top-ten single in Britain since "Can't You See That She's Mine" in June 1964, and their last until "Everybody Knows" in November 1967.
 According to Beviglia, "Catch Us If You Can" broke the trend of Dave Clark Five's declining chart success in the UK.
 In the US, "Catch Us If You Can" debuted on the Billboard Hot 100 at number 62 on 21 August 1965, before peaking at number four on 25 September 1965.
 It dropped out on 30 October at a position of 40, having spent 11 weeks on the chart.
-In the US, "Catch Us If You Can" was one 17 top-40 hits the Dave Clark Five scored between 1964 and 1967.
+In the US, "Catch Us If You Can" was one of seventeen top-40 hits the Dave Clark Five scored between 1964 and 1967.
 Elsewhere in the world, the single also reached the top-ten in various countries; number five in Canada and South Africa, number seven in Rhodesia, and number nine in Sweden.
-Despite this, the single fared the best in Southeast Asia, where it reached number two in Singapore and number four in Malaysia.
+Despite this, the single fared better in Southeast Asia, where it reached number two in Singapore and number four in Malaysia.

-By October 1965, "Catch Us If You Can" had sold one million copies worldwide, becoming the band's eight million-selling single.
-In addition to appearing on Having a Wild Weekend and Catch Us If You Can in the US and UK respectively, "Catch Us If You Can" was also included on most of the Dave Clark Five's compilation albums, such as The Dave Clark Five's Greatest Hits (1966) which reached number nine on the US Billboard 200, 25 Thumping Great Hits (1978), which reached number seven on the UK Albums Chart, Glad All Over Again and The History of The Dave Clark Five (both 1993), The Hits (2008), and All The Hits (2020).
+By October 1965, "Catch Us If You Can" had sold one million copies worldwide, becoming the band's eighth million-selling single.
+In addition to appearing on Having a Wild Weekend and Catch Us If You Can in the US and UK respectively, "Catch Us If You Can" was also included on most of the Dave Clark Five's compilation albums, such as The Dave Clark Five's Greatest Hits (1966), which reached number nine on the US Billboard 200; 25 Thumping Great Hits (1978), which reached number seven on the UK Albums Chart; Glad All Over Again and The History of The Dave Clark Five (both 1993); The Hits (2008); and All The Hits (2020).